 "You did not close the socket connection here.", you can say

 "This code does not close the socket connection."

-While you should not blame the person writing the code, it is a great practice to use I-messages to indicate that the feedback comes from you.
-First and foremost this signals that the feedback isn’t a universal statement or a generalization, but an observation, opinion or perspective of you.
+While you should not blame the person writing the code, it is a great practice to use I-messages to show that the code review feedback comes from you.
+First and foremost, this signals that the feedback isn’t a universal statement or a generalization, but an observation, or an opinion or perspective of you.